Draft Old Town Masterplan

 Consultation on the draft Old Town Masterplan and CAAMPs ran for a six week period from Monday 10 February until Monday 24 March 2014 and people were given the opportunity to comment on the draft documents.

-It is intended that this masterplan will be adopted by Full Council in the summer.
+It is intended that this masterplan will be adopted by Full Council on December 1st 2014.

 All comments received during the consultation process will be responded to and taken into account when recommending the masterplan for adoption to Full Council.